Power Counting to Saturation

+Finally, as we approach $N=1$, the collinear soft mode merges with the collinear mode.
+The $O(m)$ glauber exchange yields a two mode factorization involving the same $\bar y^-$ insensitive Dipole function $\hat{S}_m^{\alpha\beta}$ mentioned in the previous paragraph.
+However, in this case the independent scattering approximation breaks down, so rather than $m$ copies of ${\cal B}_{\bar n}$ two-point correlators, we now have $m$ point correlators ${\cal B}^m_{\bar n}$.
+This dependence on distinct boundary conditions for each $m$ seems to complicate the resummation.
+To determine from our EFT whether the $m$ dependence of these boundary conditions is calculable at $Q$ with a small number of nonperturbative functions at $\Lambda_{\rm QCD}$ requires a further scale separation $\Lambda_{\rm QCD}^2\ll Q^2$ that we have not performed here.
+This assumption has been implemented when the CGC formalism has been applied to a single hadron~\cite{Iancu:2015joa,Beuf:2020dxl}.

 We setup a top-down EFT for small $x$ DIS on a large inhomogeneous nucleus, with specific power counting parameters that define its range of validity.
 We gave a factorization formula which has an operator definition for the universal physics of the medium, and separates out the probe and small-$x$ evolution.
 The structure at all orders in the number of independent probe-medium interactions leads us to define the mean free path of the probe by an operator matrix element in the nuclear state.
-This yields a power counting parameter that controls the importance of multiple interactions with the medium, and a means to define the onset of saturation.
-The case $x\ll 1/N \ll 1$ requires the introduction of a new soft-collinear radiation mode, and causes a non-linear modification to the small-$x$ resummation.
+This yields a power counting parameter that controls the importance of multiple interactions with the medium, and a means to define the saturation scale.
+The case $x\ll 1/N \ll 1$ requires the introduction of a new soft-collinear radiation mode, providing a distinct condition for understanding the transition to non-linear evolution in small-$x$ resummation.